Okay, you’ve heard about SmartGrids, Home Automation, RF frequency this, and powerline that… But how does this stuff really work?

 - Try a different outlet.
 If that doesn’t work, try plugging directly into the Insteon Controller, and see if you can control the device from there.
 If not, the device maybe defective.

 - Enable “Always send group/scene cleanup messages” in Interface Options to help troubleshoot intermittent INSTEON devices.
-Cleanup messages dramatically slow down the INSTEON process so it should be turned off if there are no operational problems.
+Cleanup messages dramatically slow down the INSTEON process so it should be turned off if there are no problems.

 - [2414U/S Only] If your Stand-Alone timers do not seem to be working, Go into Preferences -> Interface options -> Advanced Powerlinc Options -> Sync Interface Time, wait a few moments, and Show Interface Time.
 If that works properly, unplug the Controller for a few moments, plug it back in.
 Reconnect in Indigo, and Show the Interface Time again.
 If it’s the wrong time, you probably have a bad battery in the controller.
 Indigo will have issues, and may not be able to connect to it.
 The 2413/2412 controller doesn’t have a built-in clock, so there is no stand-alone mode.